COMPUTING AND AI | HUMANISTIC PERSPECTIVES FROM MIT

 Anthropology | Heather Paxson

-Heather Paxson, photo by Allegra Boverman
+Heather Paxson, William R. Kenan, Jr. Professor of Anthropology at MIT; photo by Allegra Boverman

 "Incorporating anthropological thinking into the new College promises to help students become more effective and responsible coders, designers, and engineers.
 The study of anthropology can prepare students to live and work effectively and responsibly in a world of technological, demographic, and cultural exchanges."